124+ Christmas Gift Ideas to Ask for When You Don't Know What You Want

 - Armband for your phone

 Make your house your sanctuary!
-Think of something you'd like to come home to everyday and put it on your Christmas list.
+Do away with drab decor!
+Think of something you'd like to come home to everyday, and put it on your Christmas list.

 Throws, blankets, quilts

 Matching shower curtains, rings, towels, toothbrush holders, rugs

 Bar items, wine, liquor

 Rugs, mats, outdoor shoe brush

 Pillows (firm, medium, soft)